What Is a Good GPA? High School and College Guide

 Most colleges convert your GPA to their own unweighted scale during review.
 However, taking rigors courses still helps.
 A 3.5 unweighted GPA in challenging AP classes often looks stronger to admissions officers than a 3.8 unweighted GPA from easier coursework.

 When discussing your GPA, always specify whether it is weighted or unweighted.
-The distinction matters more than most students realise.
+The distinction matters more than most students realize.

 What Is a Good GPA in College?